nulogy/richard-cli/README.md

       grab - Add yourself to the queue release - Removes you from the queue force_release - Force releases another user.
-The user_id must be provided.
+The user_id must be provided. is_it_my_turn - Returns 'Yes' or 'No'.
+It also returns status code 0 for 'Yes' and -1 for 'No'

 ## Contributing